UPDATE: this position is filled. Thank you for your interest!

-We are looking for NATIVE ENGLISH SPEAKERS to read scripts for our educational videos.
+We are looking for a MALE NATIVE ENGLISH SPEAKER to read scripts for our educational videos.
 Both American and British accents are welcome.
 You can see an example of such video HERE.
 For a better idea of the range of topics we do, please see our Youtube channel HERE.

-As our videos are all science/medical related, we need you to have a SCIENCE or MEDICAL BACKGROUND.
+As our videos are all science/medical related, candidates with a SCIENCE or MEDICAL BACKGROUND will be preferred.
 This is to ensure that medical/science terms are correctly pronounced, and important points are properly emphasized.
 This is a LONG-TERM part-time job and we need a certain time commitment.
 Please apply ONLY if you think you can commit for at least a couple of years, with about 2-3 scripts a month - each script would take about 30 min to an hour of your time once you get used to the workflow.